 From here you can walk over the river Tiber by crossing the Bridge of Angels.
 Overview of this bridge is unique, it’s worth to walk around, and the atmosphere and surroundings are lovely.

 Now you can continue exploring Piazza Navona and Pantheon; they are located 5 minutes walk apart.
-After all the walking you deserve to sit down and have a glass of wine.
+After all the walking, you deserve to sit down and have a glass of wine.
 And what is the better place to do it than a wine bar located just 8 minutes away?
 Visit Cul de Sac and let your feet rest for the rest of your trip.

 For dinner on your second day, I recommend you visit Mr. 100 Tiramisu that serves 100 different Tiramisu.
-What impressed me the most is actually the food.
+What impressed me the most is the food.
 They don’t serve dinner dishes, but they make lovely bruschetta of a different kind, fantastic prosciutto and have a great wine selection.
-The place is tiny, you can’t make a reservation, but it is super cozy, and I would definitely go back here.
+The place is tiny, you can’t make a reservation, but it is super cozy, and I would go back here.
 This place is perfect if you have had a late lunch or wine and snacks.
-The tiramisu is premade, but you get different toppings and glancing, although I still loved mine.
+The tiramisu is premade, but you get different toppings and glancing, and I loved mine.

 Day 3 additional day